Anastasia979/portfolio/README.md

 # portfolio
-This sait about my experiense
+This sait about my experiense in programming.